ghc-proposals/ghc-proposals/proposals/0000-type-variable-scoping.rst

    structure of a program without relying on type inference, important both for the implementation of GHC and the sanity of programmers.

-   .. _LLSP:
+   .. _`Local Lexical Scoping Principle`:

 #. **Local Lexical Scoping Principle (LLSP)**.
 For every occurrence of an identifier, it is possible to determine
    whether that appearance is a binding site or an occurrence, without looking to see what identifiers are already in scope.

-   This is a variant of the LSPC_ that also prevents us from looking at the set of in-scope identifiers for determining whether something is a binding site.
+   This is a variant of the `Lexical Scoping Principle Corollary`_ that also prevents us from looking at the set of in-scope identifiers for determining whether something is a binding site.

    Motivation: Tracking the set of in-scope variables is laborious for human readers.
 (The compiler is already